 This is because you may have inherited a BRCA1/2 gene mutation.
 BRCA1/2 gene mutations are associated with an up to 60% chance of developing ovarian cancer.
 You can visit our BRCA hub for all the information, advice and support you need about BRCA1/2 gene mutations.

 The hub also contains our BRCA Risk Tool to assess whether your family history puts you at risk of developing ovarian cancer.

-Ovarian cancer risk is strongly related to age, with 84% of cases diagnosed over the age of 50 and more than half of cases diagnosed over the age of 65.
-However, it important to remember that it is possible to get cancer at any age, so all women should be aware of the symptoms.
+Age: Ovarian cancer has a strong association with age.
+Currently around 84% of cases are diagnosed in women over the age of 50, and more than half of all cases in women over 65.
+It is however important to remember that a women can get ovarian cancer at any age so women of all ages should be symptom aware.